JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 `setInterval` starts a function every `n` milliseconds, without any consideration about when a function finished its execution.

-If a function takes always the same amount of time, it’s all fine:
+If a function takes always the same amount of time, it's all fine:

 ![](https://cdn-images-1.medium.com/freeze/max/30/1*-p6f7BrqUX2YtHsRxf7Clg.png?q=20)